Access to Information

 Information requested by citizens

 After more than two decades of advocacy towards enactment of access to information law, the Access to Information (ATI) Act no. 24 of 2023 was passed by Parliament in 2023.
-The ATI Act provides for the right to access information and designates the Human Rights Commission as the as the institution responsible for providing oversight on matters relating to access to information.
+The ATI Act provides for the right to access information and designates the Human Rights Commission as the institution responsible for providing oversight on matters relating to access to information.

 Section 38 (1) of the Act provides that